 Want to hone critical reasoning skills that are important in a range of occupations and professions?
 Come explore the nature of morality, encounter vexing metaphysical puzzles and develop your logic skills with philosophy.
 Learn how a philosophy degree is excellent preparation for law school, business school and the working world.

-Keep your hands on physics with user-friendly demonstrations.
-Discuss your interests and passions with physics faculty and students, and get directions to Cardwell Hall, where hands-on activities delight visitors in the main entrance.
+Get hands-on with physics in our user-friendly demonstrations.
+Discuss your interests and passions with physics faculty and students.
+In Cardwell Hall, hands-on activities delight visitors in the main entrance.
 An astounding collection of our favorite, fun physics demonstrations will be presented at 12:30 p.m. in 103 Cardwell Hall.

 Interested in a health care career?
 K-State is a great place to start.
-Stop by to find out how K-State can help you prepare to be a doctor, nurse, physical therapist and more!
+Stop by to find out how K-State can help you prepare for a career in health care.